jarhin96/JAVA_Bank_Application/README.md

 Bank Functionalities <br/>
 ------------------------<br/>
 Asks user for log in account information such as First name, Last Name and Pin number.
-Searches through TextFile Database for matches<br/>
-and retrieves the correspoding matching account. <br/>
+Searches through TextFile Database located in the resources folder for matches and retrieves the correspoding matching account. <br/>

 The text file Data Base is layed out in the following format<br/>

-FirstName,LastName,PinNumber,Accountbalance,LastTrasaction<br/>
+#FirstName,LastName,PinNumber,Accountbalance,LastTrasaction<br/>

 --Once the Account is correctly matched and retrieved, it presents the user with a menu of options.